 Payment methods are the forms of payment you can use to pay for your charges in Bing Ads.
 They include credit and debit cards, PayPal, wire transfers, checks, and more.
 The payment methods available to you depend on three things:

-To learn which payment methods you can use, see How do I pay for Bing Ads?
+To learn which payment methods you can use, see Choosing a payment method for Bing Ads

 Payment method management happens on the Payment Methods tab in Accounts & Billing.

 On the Payment Methods tab, you have different options depending on whether you have one or multiple accounts and one or multiple payment methods.
 This article covers some of those options for each type of account: postpay threshold, prepay, and monthly invoice.